 We have lease agreements with lease and non-lease components, which we account for as a single lease component.
 Variable lease payments based on an index or rate are initially measured using the index or rate in effect at the lease commencement and included in the measurement of the lease liability; thereafter, changes to lease payments due to rate or index updates are recorded as rent expense in the period incurred.
-We have elected not to recognize ROU assets and lease liabilities for short-term leases that have a term of 12 months or less.
 The effect of short-term leases on our ROU assets and lease liabilities was not material.
 Our lease agreements do not contain any material residual value guarantees or material restrictive covenants.
 In addition, we do not have any related party leases and our sublease transactions are de minimis.